kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 List the specific goals of the KEP.
 What is it trying to achieve?
 How will we know that this has succeeded?
 -->
-* Allow users to update some fields of `volumeClaimTemplates` of a `StatefulSet`.
+* Allow users to update some fields of `volumeClaimTemplates` of a `StatefulSet`, specifically:
+  * increasing the requested storage size (`spec.volumeClaimTemplates.spec.resources.requests.storage`)
+  * modifying Volume AttributesClass used by the claim(`spec.volumeClaimTemplates.spec.volumeAttributesClassName`)
+  * modifying VolumeClaim template's labels(`spec.volumeClaimTemplates.metadata.labels`)
+  * modifying VolumeClaim template's annotations(`spec.volumeClaimTemplates.metadata.annotations`)
-* Automatically patch the associated PersistentVolumeClaim objects, without interrupting the running Pods.
+* Automatically patch the existing PersistentVolumeClaim objects, without interrupting the running Pods.
-* Support updating PersistentVolumeClaim objects with `OnDelete` strategy.
-* Coordinate updates to `Pod` and PersistentVolumeClaim objects.
-* Provide accurate status and error messages to users when the update fails.
+* Add `.spec.volumeClaimUpdatePolicy` allowing users to decide how the volume claim will be updated: in-place or on PVC deletion.

 ### Non-Goals